ElDubsNZ/Law/New Zealand/Hansard/Legislative Council of NZ.md

                                       Secretary.
 Mr. Robert Tod, of Australia."

-After discussing the subjec tof calling on the armed inhabitants,
+After discussing the subject of calling on the armed inhabitants,

 Mr. Molesworth proposed, seconded by Mr. Hort:—"That full powers be given to Colonial Wakefield to effect such arrangements as he may consider requisite for calling out a protective force of the armed inhabitants of Port Nicholson."